Jarvis-Yu/Dottore-Genius-Invokation-TCG-Simulator/README.md

 ./scripts/cli.sh
 ```

+Note that currently when playing with the CLI, it is the hardcoded agents that are playing the game.
+You are just the observer overseeing their gameplay.

 ## Future Plans

 The fully developed project will be published to PyPI (beta versions will be available once all that